RedHat-UX/red-hat-design-system/elements/rh-video-embed/docs/10-style.md

 ## Style

-The video element consists of a semitransparent play button with a video thumbnail that overlays the embedded video when it is not playing.
+The video embed element consists of a semitransparent play button with a video thumbnail that overlays the embedded video when it is not playing.
 There is also an optional slot for a caption that describes the video.

 ## Anatomy